The Avant-garde Networks of Amauta: Argentina, Mexico, and Peru in the 1920s

 Major funding for the exhibition is provided by The Diane and Bruce Halle Foundation.

-Generous funding also is provided by Jeanne and Michael Klein and PromPerú, with additional support from Sarah and Ernest Butler.
+Generous funding is also provided by Judy and Charles Tate, Jeanne and Michael Klein, PromPerú, and the Scurlock Foundation Exhibition Endowment, with additional support from Sarah and Ernest Butler.

 Installation View of The Avant-Garde Networks of Amauta: Argentina, Mexico, and Peru in the 1920s, February 16 – August 30, 2020, Blanton Museum of Art, The University of Texas at Austin